If you’re planning on going away a few times a year, then an annual travel insurance policy can cover all your trips offering great value protection.

 Some travel insurance companies offer student discounts or specialise in insuring students.

-Your best bet is to compare a wide range of cover, so you get the right policy for your particular travel plans.
+Your best bet is to compare a wide range of cover, so you get the right policy for your travel plans.